 The groom or his family pays all the cost of the wedding, which includes the clothing and jewelry for the bride, her mother, and her sisters.
 He is expected to buy or rent an apartment and furniture and appliances in advance.
 This is where the extended family comes in handy.
 If the groom is not able to pull this off, the wedding will not be held.

-Here is a Youtube video outlining the differences between a typical U.S. wedding and a Jordanian one.
+Here is a YouTube video outlining the differences between a typical U.S. wedding and a Jordanian one.
 It is told by an American woman who married a Christian Jordanian.
-It is nine minutes long.

 In an effort to keep costs low, some brides and grooms suggest having a scaled-down reception.
 But since this particular event reveals much about family status, the elders oppose diminishing it.
 It was revealed in an interview that some who cannot afford a lavish wedding used to go to Syria or northern Iraq to find a Christian bride for two reasons: